Innovation Skills for Your Team

 - What is the importance of innovation skills to an individual’s job or function?

 - If there is a gap between the innovation skills, attitudes and behaviours an individual has and the needs of his/her job or function, what do we do about it?

 The assessment can be used by current and future employees in an organization: leaders, entrepreneurs and intrapreneurs alike.

 Taking the GISAT is simple.

 You can take it on this website from our Innovation Resources page via a free, downloadable PDF.
 Alternatively, for a nominal fee you can take it online and let a secure database do the work for you.
 The benefit of doing it online is that there’s no fuss, no muss, and if you’ve got a team, you can get individual and consolidated results, as well as a walk-through of what the results mean to your team and your organization.

 Taking the online assessment is a great way to open a dialogue in your organization about innovation.
 You may identify an innovation skills gap in yourself or your team.
 If so, we welcome the opportunity to help you bring clarity, ideas and action to resolving that gap.
-A few of the ways we can do this are through our ThinkUP Innovation Framework, our courses and keynotes, and diagnostic tools such as the Organizational Growth Indicator (OGI).
+A few of the ways we can do this are through our ThinkUP Innovation Framework, our innovation and creativity trainings, and diagnostic tools such as the Organizational Growth Indicator (OGI).

 If you would like to know more about taking the GISAT online, or if you’ve taken the assessment and want to discuss how we can help you fill the innovation skills gap, give us a call or fill out the form below.

 BridgePoint Effect is an organizational development and innovation strategy firm dedicated to helping organizations thrive through change and innovate to create value.
 We serve courageous leaders who want to inspire and equip their teams to change, innovate, collaborate and think better together.
 Our goal is to make it easier for individuals and teams to contribute results for their organization.